 Power Grid Corporation of India Limited (POWERGRID) was incorporated on 23 October 1989 as a public limited company, wholly owned by the Government of India.
 The company is engaged in the power transmission business with responsibility for planning, implementation, operation, and maintenance of inter-state transmission system and operation of national and regional load dispatch centers.

-Its transmission network consists of roughly 164,511 ckm Transmission Lines and 243 EHVAC and HVDC substations, which provides a total transformation capacity of 3,67,097 MVA.
+Its transmission network consists of roughly 164,511 circuit kilo meters (ckm) Transmission Lines and 243 EHVAC and HVDC substations, which provide a total transformation capacity of 3,67,097 MVA.
 POWERGRID transmits about 50% of the total power generated in India on its transmission network.
 The government of India currently holds a 51.34% stake in the company and the balance 48.66% is held by the public.

 2. NTPC Ltd.